- Reduced complexity wideband audio codec

-VOCAL’s G.729A codec software is optimized for performance on leading DSPs and conventional processors from TI, ADI, AMD, ARM, Intel and other vendors.
+VOCAL’s G.729A codec source code is optimized for performance on leading DSPs and conventional processors from TI, ADI, ARM, Intel and other vendors.
+It is available as a standalone voice compression algorithm, as part of a modular software library suite, as well as with a VoIP stack.
 Custom designs are also available to meet your specific requirements.

 G.729A requires 10 ms input frames and generates frames of 80 bits in length.
 Since G.729A is based on the Code-Excited Linear Prediction (CELP) model, each 80 bit frame produced contains linear prediction coefficients, excitation code book indices, and gain parameters that are used by the decoder in order to reproduce speech.
 The inputs/outputs of G.729A are 16 bit linear PCM samples that are converted from/to an 8 kbps compressed data stream.
 G.729A has the same total algorithmic delay of 15 ms as the G.729 speech coder.